coreyhines/rLab-eos/Readme.md

 ### Getting Started
 To build a new topology, the following files/data structures need to be created.
 - `topologies/{name}.yaml` - This file is leveraged by `build/topo-builder.py` to create the necessary commands to build the topology.
+`build/yamlviz.py` This script will draw a cabling diagram of your topology.
+It writes a PNG image named after your topology to the `topologies/` directory.
+`build/topo-build.sh` This is a wrapper script that calls both `build/topo-builder.py` and `build/yamlviz.py`
 - `configs/{topo}/{device}` - This directory structure is were any files you want to be loaded into cEOS-lab's `/mnt/flash` should be loaded to.
 Scripts, startup-config etc.

 The Following Python package libraries need to be loaded on the machine that will run `topo-builder.py`: